CAST2022/CAST/Software/UV Sensor/README.md

 https://cdn-shop.adafruit.com/datasheets/1918guva.pdf

-The specifications sheet above shows the conversions needed to get the input converted to UV intensity
+The specifications sheet above shows the conversions needed to get the input converted to UV intensity.

 ## License